alx-got-it/ticket-system-fastapi/README.md

-# Corkboard - FastAPI-ticket-system
+# Corkboard
-Async FastAPI ticket system for communities with login and communications over Telegram bot
+##Async FastAPI ticket system for communities with login and communications over Telegram bot

 Currently in beta version.
 Not all files correct.